breiler/theo/README.md

 * Click on the button Upload and the program should be installed on your Arduino

 ## Installing the programs
+When you verified that you can upload a program to the Arduino, continue by running these programs:

 * **Laser** - A simple program showing how to turn on and off the laser
 * **ServoSweep** - A program showing how to control the servo motor
 * **UltrasonicSensor** - A program describing how to read the distance using the HC-SR04 sensor